fadysherif-coder/The-average/README.md

 ﻿# calculator-in-HTML
-<h3>This JavaScript code is calculating the average grade from a list of numbers and then printing a message depending on the result.
-Let me break it down step by step in English . </h3>
+<h3>This JavaScript code is calculating the average grade from a list of numbers and then printing a message depending on the result. </h3>